WINGATE KAMLOOPS Canadian

 Dinner & Presentation

 Sunday @ 7 pm.
-Sponsored and hosted by Arun Deo CEO
+Sponsored and hosted by

 Come and compete where the best of your peers.
 Canadian Fiji Open 2024